isaackd/vod_auto_upload/README.md

 `twitch_client_id`: Twitch application client ID used for retrieving a list of VODs.
 Can be created/found at the [Twitch Developer Console](https://dev.twitch.tv/console/apps)

 `twitch_user_id`: The Twitch user ID of the channel that contains the VODs that local recordings will be checked against

-`redirect_host`: The host part of the URL that the YouTube OAuth flow will redirect to `redirect_port`: The port part of the URL that the YouTube OAuth flow will redirect to